 It is used as low windbreak, small screening plant as well as the the foliage which is cut when young and valued in floristry.
-The red buds to orange that appear before the flowers as a nice red and last for a number of months before the flowers themselves open.
+The red to orange buds that appear before the flowers are a nice red and last for a number of months before the flowers themselves open.

 This is a drought tolerant Eucalyptus that require little care once established.

 Pruning is recommended to maintain the new foliage which is regarded as more attractive that the mature foliage.